 Submission of poetry and prosaic poetry.
 We welcome poems that are ekphrastic and descriptive in nature.

-Current Conservation is proud to introduce a special section dedicated to all the field assistants working on projects across the world.
-This section features stories from the field and memories of working with field assistants at various sites.
-These could be specific incidents or an overall field season experience with them. (between 1200 to 2000 words).
+Current Conservation is proud to introduce a special section dedicated to all the field associates working on projects across the world.
+This section features stories from the field and memories of working with field associates at various sites.
+These could be specific incidents or an overall field experience with them.
+(1200 to 2000 words).

-Have an interview with someone interesting in conservation?
+Have an interview with someone interesting in the field of conservation?
 Write to us with your pitch/submission.
-To understand the interview format, please look at our previous stories. (between 800 to 1200 words)
+To understand the interview format, please look at our previous stories. ( 1500 to 2000 words)

 Photo essays should convey an environmental or conservation issue.
 These visual essays could include 4-6 spectacular images on a particular theme, along with a narrative or captions that provide background and context to the images.
-Your submission should include lo-res images (under ~1MB each); we will request hi-res images if your piece is selected for publication. (words between 500 to 1000)
+Your submission should include lo-res images (under ~1MB each); we will request hi-res images if your piece is selected for publication.
+(500 to 1000 words)

 A stand alone photo that is about the environment with a 2-3 line caption.